maria-korosteleva/Photographer/ReadMe.md

 * Add the project directory (or parent of it) to the include directories (Configuration Properties -> C/C++ -> General -> Additional Include Directories)
 * Add the Photographer.lib to the Linker options (Configuration Properties -> Linker -> Input -> Additional Dependencies

+## For MCLab members
+Please, contact Maria before making any modifications

 ## Further development:
 You can extend the class with the fuctionality you need